Stewart Mitchell: Further education, The New England Quarterly, and the Massachusetts Historical Society

 His desire to travel led Mitchell to give up editorship of The Dial and pursue further education abroad.
 In 1922, following two years’ study at the University of Montpellier and Jesus College, Cambridge, he returned to the States and lived with his elderly aunt in New York.
 Mitchell privately studied foreign language and literature, focusing on French and Greek, before returning to Harvard and graduating with a Ph.D. in Literature in 1933.

 While completing his degree he also worked as editor for the New England Quarterly in 1928.
 The following year he gave up his position to become editor for the Massachusetts Historical Society.
 It was as a historical editor that Mitchell, according to his associates, truly excelled.
 His "naturally keen memory and sharp eye, coupled with a sure ear for words and an occasionally brilliant wit, permitted him to excel."
 After eleven years' service he resigned but was recalled in 1947 as Director and editor.

 Personal life and death

 Mitchell's long-time partner was Richard David Cowan (1909-1939), a student of Cornell University in the 1920s who met Mitchell in the 1930s and they lived together since then.

-Mitchell died in Brookline, Massachusetts on November 3, 1957 and was buried at Mount Auburn Cemetery, Cambridge, Massachusetts, alongside Richard Cowan, who preceded him in death.
+Mitchell died in Brookline, Massachusetts, on November 3, 1957, and was buried at Mount Auburn Cemetery, Cambridge, Massachusetts, alongside Richard Cowan.